Delia Smith: Cookery career

 Smith became a recognisable figure amongst young people in the 1970s and early 1980s when she was an occasional guest on the BBC's Saturday morning children's programme Multicoloured Swap Shop, giving basic cooking demonstrations.

+In Taiwan, Smith was compared to Taiwanese chef Fu Pei-mei, and she was called the "Fu Pei-mei of England".

 Her 1995 book Delia Smith's The Winter Collection sold 2 million copies in hardback, becoming the fifth biggest-selling book of the 1990s.

 In 2003 Smith announced her retirement from television.
 However, she returned for an eponymous six-part series airing on the BBC in Spring 2008.
 The accompanying book, an update of her 1971 best-seller How to Cheat at Cooking, was published in February 2008, again becoming a best-seller.

 In 2010 she appeared in a five-episode series, Delia through the Decades, with each episode exploring a new decade of her cooking.

-In March 2010, Smith and Heston Blumenthal were signed up to appear in a series of 40 commercials on British television for the supermarket chain Waitrose.
+Also in 2010, Smith and Heston Blumenthal were signed up to appear in a series of 40 commercials on British television for the supermarket chain Waitrose.

 In February 2013 she announced that she had retired from television cookery programmes, and would concentrate on offering her recipes online.

+Smith has twice been the guest for BBC Radio 4's Desert Island Discs: first on 5 June 1982, when her choices included "The Sound of Silence" by Paul Simon and "Llef" by Rhos Male Voice Choir, and again on Christmas Eve 2023, when her choices included "This Woman's Work" by Kate Bush and "Happy" by Pharrell Williams.